-Whenever Rosh Hashanah comes around, my mind starts wandering to Pomegranate Molasses.
+Whenever the Jewish holidays arrive, my mind starts wandering to Pomegranate Molasses.
 I absolutely love this condiment (the homemade kind, not the bottled!), and I’m always looking for new ways to use it.
 Pomegranate is often eaten on the second night of Rosh Hashanah to represent “new fruit”– a fruit that has just come into season, one that we haven’t yet enjoyed during the year.
 Pomegranates are mentioned several times in the Torah; it is said that each pomegranate contains 613 seeds, corresponding to the 613 mitzvot (or commandments) found in the Torah.
 The pomegranate also reminds us that in the coming year, our good deeds should be as plentiful as the fertile seeds of this beautiful fruit.
 The layered symbolism and rich, robust flavor makes pomegranates one of my favorite holiday ingredients.

 Last year, Pomegranate Molasses Brisket was on the menu.
 This year, I decided to create a new salmon recipe.
 I knew I wanted to sear the fish on the stovetop before transferring it to the oven, so it would get a nice crust– but I didn’t want to burn the pomegranate molasses, so I had to glaze it after the searing.
 I got some helpful tips from America’s Test Kitchen on getting the glaze to stick after the sear by coating the fresh fish with a cornstarch mixture (I also tested it with potato starch, which worked great).
 I seared the salmon, glazed it, and finished it in a moderately hot oven.
 This created a perfectly glazed, foolproof salmon with an incredible flavor.